 - in one email, send up to five poems responding to the provocation as an attachment in MS Word

-- include a short bio of between 50-100 words.
+- include a short bio of around 100 words.
 Bios are written in the third person

-- for the September issue, a short contextual essay to your poem is optional and photos are welcome but must be the property of the poet
+- for this issue, a short contextual essay to your poem is optional and photos are welcome but must be the property of the poet

-For more information about the work we publish and how it should be presented please take a look at our poetics and at the poems and bios of our first issue contributors.
+For more information about the work we publish and how it should be presented please take a look at our poetics and at the poems and bios of our past and current issues.